leepl37/leepl37.github.io/src/rust_book/15_smart_pointers.md

 * drop trait can be useful when we release resources like files or network connections.

-* drop trait is almost used to implement on smart pointer this is why we are introducting the trait in this chapter.
+* drop trait is almost used to implement on smart pointer this is why we are introducing the trait in this chapter.

 	* Box<T> needs to drop to deallocate on heap memory.